3.1 Human-Centred Writing

 Professional Tone

 “Tone” refers to the attitude that a document conveys towards the topic and/or the reader.
-You have likely read something that sounded angry, or optimistic, or humorous, or cynical, or enthusiastic.
+You have likely read something that sounded angry, or optimistic, or humourous, or cynical, or enthusiastic.
 These words characterize the tone.
-Business communication tends to display a friendly or neutral/objective tone.
+Business communication tends to display a friendly yet neutral/objective tone.

 Tone is created through word choice (diction), word order (syntax), sentence construction, and viewpoint.
 Consider a piece of academic writing that you may have read.
 It creates a formal tone through its use of specialized terminology, sophisticated vocabulary, complex sentence structures, and third-person voice.
 This style suits the genre because it is directed at experts and scholars in the field and seeks to convey complex information densely and objectively, with an emphasis on reason, logic, and evidence.